roadwarriorkata/architecture/03 SolutionDetails/ADR0001WarriorBasicArchitecture.md

 * Option 2: Microservices
 * **Option 3: Service-Based**

-Of course we have to balance the different decision drivers but in the end we decided for option 3 with the opportunity to further split some services in direction of microservices if it is required after the MVP.
+Of course we have to balance the different decision drivers but in the end we decided for option 3 with the opportunity to further split some services into microservices if it is required after the MVP.

-**Chosen option: "Option 3: Service-Based"**, because this architcture style is coarse-grained and based on this is more simple and less costs,  but allows to be flexible to further split the services.
+**Chosen option: "Option 3: Service-Based"**, because this architecture style is coarse-grained and based on this is more simple and lower costs, but allows to be flexible to further split the services.
 Especially for elasticity reasons it could make sense to get to a more fine grained service split.
 In general it allows fast development and isolated deployment.
 It requires highly advanced skill set in development team though.

 ## 1.4 Pros and Cons of the Options <!-- optional -->

 ### 1.4.1 Modular Monolith

 Not distributed, single deployment but possibilities to cluster domains.
-One data store behind and one unser front end on top.
+One single data store for all processes and one user front end on top.
-* Good, because very simple architecure and can be learned very easy
+* Good, because very simple architecure and can be learned very easily
-* Good, because of less costs
+* Good, because of lower costs
-* Bad, because of bad elasticty and scalability
+* Bad, because of little elasticty due to slow deployments and only vertical scalability
-* Bad, because of big deployments and all the disadvantages as e.g. high time-to-market
+* Bad, because of large deployment and all the disadvantages as e.g. long time-to-market

 ### 1.4.2 Microservices